ClaudioSalvatoreArcidiacono/blog/_posts/2022-05-28-python-dependency-management-workflow-using-standard-tools.md

 Every time you edit the `pyproject.toml` and update your environment.

 The `pyproject.toml` is *for humans*, the `requirements.txt` is *for robots*.
-What I mean by that is that the `pyproject.toml` should be easily readable and it should be manually edited by developers (which are humans, I know, hard to believe, right?), whether the `requirements.txt` file should not be manually edited and should be edited by pip (the robot :) ).
+What I mean by that is that the `pyproject.toml` should be easily readable and it should be manually edited by developers (which are humans, I know, hard to believe, right?), while the `requirements.txt` file should not be manually edited and should be edited by pip (the robot :) ).

 If you are familiar with the workflows of [poetry](https://python-poetry.org), [pipenv](https://pipenv.pypa.io/en/latest/) or [pip-tools](https://github.com/jazzband/pip-tools), what I propose here is to use the `pyproject.toml` as the place to put your high level requirements, like the `pyproject.toml` for poetry or the `Pipfile` for Pipenv and the `requirements.in` for pip-tools and the `requirements.txt` as the *lock* file (as it is done in pip-tools).